vifreefly/vifreefly.github.io/src/content/post/2019-02-22-first-thing-to-do-after-creating-a-new-vps-server.md

 2. On the server (as the root user), open the `/etc/ssh/sshd_config` file (you can use the `nano` editor).

-This is an important step.
+(this is an important step.
 Before proceeding, MAKE SURE THAT you can successfully log in to the server using an SSH key (not a password).
-Otherwise, you can lose access to your server.
+Otherwise, you can lose access to your server)

 Navigate to the `PasswordAuthentication` line.
 Make sure that it's not commented out (doesn't start with #), and set the value to `no`: